 This is a new collective agreement to cover these workers.

 - The negotiations set for 25 and 26 Mar have been moved back to 13 / 14 May.
 This is because of delays in getting Govt sign-off before MPI is allowed to formally bargaining.

 - The first set of discussions / negotiations took place on 17 Dec 2018.
 Report back - Fisheries-Observers-bargaining-update-18-Feb-2019.docx

 - The key claims were presented to MPI management on 26 Sep.
 The claims are here - 01-FishObs-key-claims-v6.pdf

-Since the ACP was put on hold there has been a number of other discussions.
+Since the ACP was put on hold there has been other discussions.
 They have included –

-- A number of meetings and conversations with the Director General, Ray Smith and some of his new team.
+- Meetings and conversations with the Director General, Ray Smith and some of his new team.
 These discussions have included PSA delegates, organisers and PSA National Secretaries.
-It has been great to hear Ray say that he and his team support engagement with the PSA and they value union involvement.

 - Discussions amongst delegates and members up and down the country on the changing nature of the QO role and how it needs to be valued and paid more.

 - New discussions with Steve Gilbert and some of his Auckland team on how we can address the Auckland issues and make Auckland BCS work better